 Meeting with a counselor/educational advisor is an important part of student success to help students achieve their course of study.
 The Student Educational Plan (SEP) lists courses that pertain to the identified course of study and is required for participation in many programs on campus.
 Check with the

 Counseling and Advisement Center, or appropriate counseling office in which you are eligible to receive services, for available SEP services.

 After completion of the

-assessment and orientation, complete a SEP.
+orientation, complete a SEP.

 - If you have completed 15 or less college units, attend a Course Planning Session to create a one semester SEP.

 - If you have 16 or more college units completed, make an appointment with a counselor to complete a SEP.

 For the Course Planning Session schedule and to make an appointment, check out the

 Counseling and Advisement Center online, call (626) 914-8530, or stop by the Counseling and Advisement Center (located on the second floor of the Student Services Building).

 If you are eligible for specialty counseling services, inquire with the appropriate department for available SEP services.
 Failure to complete a SEP will result in a lower registration appointment.